apparebit/shantay/README.md

 virtual memory—which does trigger an operating system crash.

 **Solutions**: These are not theoretical challenges.
 I have encountered all of them during the development of Shantay.
-The solution to solution to bulk storage being reliable and performant only for large reads and writes is use of the *staging directory*, which is assumed to be on the internal disk.
-The solution to running out of space on that disk is to aggressively delete intermediate state again.

-Finally, the solution to running out of virtual memory is more involved.
+To address the limited reliability and performance of external bulk storage, Shantay uses a staging directory, which is assumed to be on the internal disk.
+To avoid running out of space on that disk, Shantay aggressively deletes intermediate state again.
+Finally, to avoid running out of virtual memory, Shantay does not construct the data frame with summary statistics incrementally anymore, but rather avoids making large memory allocations, with one exception, and also restarts worker processes.
-Originally, Shantay incrementally built one data frame with all of the summary statistics.
-That was resulting in unreasonably fast growth of resident-set size (RSS).

-Instead, an approach that stores a data frame with partial statistics for each batch from the daily release, combines those partial statistics into one data frame for the daily release when done processing all data for that release, and finally combines those daily statistics into a single data frame fares much better, with much smaller initial RSS and much slower growth.
-I also added instrumentation for tracking the maximum RSS, which can be used to automatically recreate the worker pool in the future.
+In more detail, it now persists a data frame with statistics for each batch making up a daily release, combines those partial statistics into per-release statistics when it is done processing all batches for a release, again persisting that per-release data frame while also deleting the per-batch frames, and finally combines those daily statistics into a single data frame upon completion.
+As a result, it only needs to make one large allocation towards the end of a run.
+But since this approach mostly persists outputs at the same granularity as inputs, it also makes it easier to change work, e.g., to partially recompute statistics, as well as workers, e.g., to proactively limit creeping memory growth.

+To better track performance, Shantay regularly logs the maximum resident-set size for each process and the latency for the smallest unit of work, i.e., computing the summary statistics for a release batch.
+Run `shantay.log` to extract these metrics into a CSV file and then visualize them as a SVG chart.

 ### 4.2 The Implementation